Arizona Youth Ballet – Artistic Director/Founder

 Ms. Hampton began her ballet career with training in Belgium from Bejart soloist, Daniel Lambo.
 She also trained at Tidewater Ballet with Pat Sorrell, Virginia State Ballet, Star Dancer’s Ballet in Tokyo, Japan and she was a full scholarship student at Chicago City Ballet.
 Christina also spent two summers at Central Pennsylvania Youth Ballet (CPYB).

 Christina Hampton’s career as a dance instructor has included associations with such prestigious schools as Chicago City Ballet School, School of Minnesota Ballet, Miami Conservatory, Academy of Ballet Florida, Palm Beach Ballet Center and Jeanne’s School of Dance, NuEvolution Dance Studio and Impact Dance.
-She has been a “Summer Guest Faculty” member at CPYB since 1999 and a guest teacher at Next Generation Ballet in Tampa Florida in 2015 as well.
-Ms. Hampton’s experience as a ballet teacher has spanned over 35 years.
+She has been a “Summer Guest Faculty” member at CPYB since 1999 and a guest teacher at Next Generation Ballet in Tampa Florida and Brigham Young University in Utah as well.
+Ms. Hampton’s experience as a ballet teacher has spanned over 38 years.